Text/HTML

 Description

-Leech Lake is Minnesota’s third largest lake.
+Leech Lake is Minnesota’s third-largest lake.
 Species of interest include walleye, northern pike, muskie, bass, perch, crappie, bluegill and eelpout.
-The lake is frequented by sport fishermen and tourists who frequent the area for fishing tournaments and festivals.
+The lake is frequented by sport fishermen and tourists who visit the area for fishing tournaments and festivals.
 In general, game fish populations are stable; however, increased fishing pressure has led to decreased individual fishing success.
 In some cases, this has led to the perception that the fishery is in decline.

-The project sponsor, the Nature Conservancy, requested assistance from the Corps to determine the feasibility of developing an ecosystem restoration project at the Leech Lake Dam.
-A fish passage provides a hydraulic connectivity for aquatic organisms to pass from the Leech River upstream to Leech Lake.
-The Corps project team is also working closely with the Leech Lake Band of Ojibwe, the Minnesota Department of Natural Resources, and the U.S. Forest Service.
+The project sponsor, the Nature Conservancy, requested assistance from USACE to determine the feasibility of developing an ecosystem restoration project at the Leech Lake Dam.
+A fish passage provides hydraulic connectivity for aquatic organisms to pass from the Leech River upstream to Leech Lake.
+The USACE project team is also working closely with the Leech Lake Band of Ojibwe, the Minnesota Department of Natural Resources, and the U.S. Forest Service.

 Status